WilliamC07/Calendar/README.md

 # Calendar

 ## Project status
-~~Not completed, currently working on it.~~
+Not completed, currently working on it.
-On pause until I have more time.
-Going back to JavaFX and Java since I am most familiar with that.

 ## Description
 ### Why was this created: